hguerrero/katacoda-scenarios/amq/getting-started-amq/01-creating-an-initial-project.md

 to build a new example application in Ruby.
 ```

-Next, create a new instance of the AMQ broker.
+In the next, you will deploy a new instance of the AMQ broker.